MicrosoftDocs/windowsserverdocs/EssentialsDocs/manage/Configure-DirectAccess-in-Windows-Server-Essentials.md

 ---
-title: "Configure DirectAccess in Windows Server Essentials" ms.custom: na ms.date: 03/04/2014 ms.prod: windows-server-2016-essentials
+title: "Configure DirectAccess in Windows Server Essentials"
+description: "Describes how to use Windows Server Essentials" ms.custom: na ms.date: 10/03/2016 ms.prod: windows-server-2016-essentials
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
-applies_to:
-  - Windows Server 2016 Essentials
 ms.assetid: c959b6fc-c67e-46cd-a9cb-cee71a42fa4c
-caps.latest.revision: 54
-author: coreyp-at-msft
+author: nnamuhcs
 ms.author: coreyp
-translation.priority.ht:
-  - de-de
-  - es-es
-  - fr-fr
-  - it-it
-  - ja-jp
-  - ko-kr
-  - pt-br
-  - ru-ru
-  - zh-cn
-  - zh-tw
 ---

+>Applies To: Windows Server 2016 Essentials, Windows Server 2012 R2 Essentials, and Windows Server 2012

 # Configure DirectAccess in Windows Server Essentials
-This topic provides step-by-step instructions for configuring DirectAccess in  Windows Server Essentials to enable your mobile workforce to seamlessly connect to your organization’s network from any Internet-equipped remote location without establishing a virtual private network (VPN) connection.
+This topic provides step-by-step instructions for configuring DirectAccess in  Windows Server Essentials to enable your mobile workforce to seamlessly connect to your organization™s network from any Internet-equipped remote location without establishing a virtual private network (VPN) connection.
 DirectAccess can offer mobile workers the same connectivity experience inside and outside the office from their  Windows 8.1,  Windows 8, and  Windows 7 computers.

-  This topic applies to a server running Windows Server 2012 Essentials or Windows Server 2012 R2 Essentials, or to a server running Windows Server 2012 R2 Standard or Windows Server 2012 R2 Datacenter with the Windows Server Essentials Experience role installed.
-In  Windows Server 2012 R2 Essentials, if the domain contains more than one  Windows Server Essentials server, DirectAccess must be configured on the domain controller.
+ In  Windows Server Essentials, if the domain contains more than one  Windows Server Essentials server, DirectAccess must be configured on the domain controller.

 > [!NOTE]
 >  This topic provides instructions for configuring DirectAccess when your  Windows Server Essentials server is the domain controller.
 If the  Windows Server Essentials server is a domain member, follow the instructions to configure DirectAccess on a domain member in [Add DirectAccess to an Existing Remote Access (VPN) Deployment](http://technet.microsoft.com/library/jj574220.aspx) instead.